Communications professionals are often asked: What does media monitoring mean?

 Social Media Monitoring

 Without a doubt, most digital monitoring efforts today are focused on social media.
-It makes sense though, as the majority of user-generated content is shared through platforms like Twitter, Facebook, Instagram, and TikTok.
+It makes sense though, as the majority of user generated content creators are using platforms like Twitter, Facebook, Instagram, and TikTok.

 While this may be true, these aren’t the only media monitoring platforms that are important to keep an eye on.
 In addition to social media channels, there are blogs, forums, news websites, and review sites to monitor.
 This is a major difference between social mention monitoring –bound to social media– and intelligent monitoring –including the web too.